Achi-lleas/Achi-lleas/README.md

-I’m @Achi-lleas \n
+I’m @Achi-lleas.
-I'm interested in bioinformatics, computational biology, biostatistics and protein engineering \n You can contact me at thom8826@umn.edu \n
+I'm interested in bioinformatics, computational biology, biostatistics and protein engineering.
+You can contact me at thom8826@umn.edu.

 <!---